ros-controls/ros2_controllers/gpio_controllers/doc/userdoc.rst

 gpio_command_controller
 -----------------------------
-gpio_command_controller publishes all state interfaces of given GPIO interfaces and let the user expose command interfaces.
+gpio_command_controller let the user expose command interfaces of given GPIO interfaces and publishes state interfaces of the configured command interfaces.

 Description of controller's interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^